MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 #### Settings

--   **Enable 'MQTT Enabled'** If you wish to connect to other nodes outside your node's range over MQTT (Recommended).
+-   **Enable 'MQTT Enabled'** If you wish to connect to other nodes outside your node's range over MQTT.
 -   **Address:** mesh.theldti.com (Dedicated MQTT server)

+    -   Only enable uplink and downlink for a channel (in the 'Channels' settings) if your node cannot connect directly to other nodes in the mesh.

 -   **Username:** mesh

 -   **Password:** mesh123
 -   **Enable 'Encryption Enabled'**
 -   **Enable 'JSON Output Enabled'**